pieh/pieh-xbmc-addons/howto.md

 	<onfocus>XBMC.RunScript(script.rssclient,feed=FEED_URL,imagecaching=TRUE|FALSE,htmlimg=TRUE|FALSE,limit=15,prefix=PREFIX)</onfocus>

 Params:

-1. feed - url to RSS feed
+1. feed - url to RSS feed.
 2. imagecaching - if set to true script will download images to userdata/Thumbnails/RSS directory.
 This enables usage of slideshow and multiimage control.
-3. htmlimg - if enabled script will extract images from HTML image tags
+3. htmlimg - if enabled script will extract images from HTML image tags.
-4. limit - how much items to fetch
+4. limit - how much items to fetch.
-5. prefix - this is useful if You want to provide multiple feeds to multiple containers (lists) - it allows to distinguish between items from different feeds by adding prefix to them
+5. prefix - this is useful if You want to provide multiple feeds to multiple containers (lists) - it allows to distinguish between items from different feeds by adding prefix to them.

 ## How to use data